Legal FAQs for REALTORS®

 Contract Closing Dates

 My seller client is ready to close, but the buyer’s lender won’t have the loan processed in time for tomorrow’s closing.
-What can my client do, and how can I prevent this situation in the future?
-(Updated July 30, 2014)
+What can my client do?
+(Updated Jan.
+20, 2017)

 Since the contract does not include an automatic extension to allow the lender time to complete his role, your seller has two options.
 He could amend the contract to extend the closing date to allow the lender time to process the loan.